“A digital-first approach to career services is inherently more accessible and equitable.”

 7. Highlight employers that are committed to DEI

 Give your students a leg up by pointing them in the direction of companies that truly care about diversity, equity, and inclusion.
-You can base this on personal experience or knowledge and use other resources and databases like Chezie, the Forbes “America’s Best Employers for Diversity” list, etc.
+You can base this on personal experience or knowledge, resources and databases like the Forbes “America’s Best Employers for Diversity” list, feedback from your institution’s DEI office, and more.

 8. Promote your website across campus